All Episodes

 Their great fear is that Barr has it all.

-And most of it now, or a lot of it is in the public domain because we've broken a lot of it here with our beautiful, incredible, hardworking radio TV team ensemble cast to characters that I have too many to mention, but too few for the American people, considering they were lied to by the state-run media mob.
+And most of it now, or a lot of it, is in the public domain because we've broken a lot of it here with our beautiful, incredible, hardworking radio, TV team, ensemble cast of characters that I have too many to mention, but too few for the American people, considering they were lied to by the state-run media mob and nothing but the propaganda arm of all things democratic, radical, socialist anarchy, and lack of safety, security, and horrible educations in their cities.

 That's a preview of coming attractions.

-When you get Bolshevik Bernie, you get Joe Nancy, you get Chucky, you get Bozo, and then AOC's Green New Deal he's pledging trillions to.
+When you get Bolshevik Bernie, you get Joe, Nancy, you get Chucky, you get Bozo, and then AOC's Green New Deal he's pledging trillions to.

 That's our future.